kemo/sphp/README.md

 brew tap shivammathur/php
 ```

-Install the PHP versions you need:
+Install the PHP versions you need (see [Troubleshooting](#troubleshooting) if you hit tap conflicts or dependency errors):

 ```bash
 brew install shivammathur/php/php@5.6